US seeks trade panel to resolve labor conflict at Mexican mine | Law-Order

 Under the agreement, companies can be sanctioned if they fail to swiftly resolve labor complaints.
 Mexican union The Miners has argued that Grupo Mexico violated an extended workers' strike when it resumed operations at San Martin, which contains lead, copper, zinc and silver, and negotiated with a group of workers who did not have the right to represent the workforce.

-The U.S. government said on Tuesday that it has requested its first dispute-settlement panel invoking labor rules under a trade pact with Mexico, in an effort to resolve a long-running workers' conflict at Grupo Mexico's San Martin mine.
+The U.S. government said on Tuesday that it has requested its first dispute-settlement panel invoking labor rules under a North American trade pact, in an effort to resolve a long-running workers' conflict at Grupo Mexico's San Martin mine.

 The United States in June asked Mexico to review allegations of worker-rights abuses at the mine under the U.S.-Mexico-Canada Agreement (USMCA), but Mexico said the matter did not qualify for review under the trade deal.
 In a statement, the Office of the U.S. Trade Representative (USTR) said it disagrees with the Mexican government's determination.